SebKuzminsky/ook-remote/README.md

 !["on" waveform zoomed picture](pics/on-waveform-zoom.png)

-Zooming in more and selecting what looks like a single symbol/bit we get an approximate symbol size of 621 samples:
+Zooming in more and selecting what looks like a single symbol/bit we get an approximate symbol size of 621 samples, or 310 microseconds:

 ![one bit picture](pics/on-one-symbol.png)